discoverygarden/islandora_ordered_zip_newspaper_batch/README.md

     * otherimage.jp2
     * lastthing.tiff

-Note that there is no ordering be dictating here by a file naming pattern and relies upon the order to which the image files were added to the ZIP.
+Note that the sequence is based upon the ordering of files within a zip file and is not dictated by file naming, it is ZIP implementation specific.

 The queue of preprocessed items can then be processed: